bzminer/bzminer/README.md

     "launch_on_boot": false, // if true, will automatically launch bzminer when pc turns on (windows only)

-    "hung_gpu_time": 120, // After GPU is unresponsive for this number of seconds, it is considered "hung"
+    "hung_gpu_ms": 30000, // After GPU is unresponsive for this number of milliseconds, it is considered "hung"

     "crash_script": "", // When a hung gpu is detected, call this script

     "hung_gpu_reboot": false, // If true, will reboot rig when a hung gpu is detected

+    "hung_gpu_restart_bzminer": true, // If true, and watchdog is running, will restart bzminer when a hung gpu is detected

     "no_color": false, // disable all color output